-- The core program (★42) - A Canadian Content Coordinate course(s) (★6) - A major subject of concentration and a minor subject of concentration, or two major subjects of concentration - (1) First Year: Each year consists of ★30 credited to the program.
-Within the first ★30, students should complete junior courses from the core program including ENGL 100 or 101.
+- The core program (★42) - Canadian Content Coordinate course(s) (★6) - A major subject of concentration and a minor subject of concentration, or two major subjects of concentration.
+Students who declare a double major are not permitted to declare a minor. - (1) First Year: Each year consists of ★30 credited to the program.
+Within the first \star 30, students should complete junior courses from the core program including the ★6 of junior ENGL.

-To prepare for the Major, students should enrol, if possible, in a course in the Major Subject in first year.
+Students should enrol, if possible, in a course in the Major Subject(s) in first year.
 Students are also encouraged to obtain required prerequisite courses early in the program.
-Students in the BA degree should seek advice and program approval from the Advisor in the Department of their major concentration.
+Students in the BA degree should seek advice and program approval from the Advisor in the Department of their major concentration or if appropriate, the Interdisciplinary Program advisor.

-(2) Core Program Requirements: (See Arts Chart 1.)
+(2) Core Requirements: (See Arts Chart 1.)

-The Core Requirements (\star 42) are designed to give the foundations of a Liberal Arts education, and students are strongly advised to complete the Core in the first two years of their program.
+The Core Requirements (★42) are designed to give the foundations of a Liberal Arts education, and students are strongly advised to complete the Core in the first two years of their program.

 Note: Courses used to meet one core requirement cannot be used to meet another core requirement.
 However, courses used to satisfy a core requirement may be used to satisfy the Canadian Content requirement (if listed in Arts Chart 2).
-Senior-level courses in the area of major or minor which meet a core requirement will also be counted toward the major or minor requirements.
+Senior-level courses in the area of major or minor which meet a core requirement must also be counted toward the major or minor requirements.